UMN-Kernel-Object/ukoos/doc/getting-started/troubleshooting.md

 run `git reset --hard`.
 **NOTE THIS WILL ERASE ALL YOUR LOCAL CHANGES**.

-- If you get the error shown below, you will need to launch Docker Desktop, then try connecting to the dec container again.
+- If you get the error shown below, you will need to launch Docker Desktop, then try connecting to the dev container again.

 ![Docker daemon error](../img/docker-daemon-window-error.png)